Updated on Mar 14, 2023

 The Audio-Technica ATW-T1002 is another incredible wireless microphone that offers a healthy mix of quality, affordability & durability.
-The all-black design gives a professional, slick look that is a personal favorite for me.
+The all-black design gives me a professional, slick look that is a personal favorite.

-The advanced 24-bit operation from the digital transmitter ensure we're getting maximum quality out of our microphone signal, with a 2.4GHz range.
-In this range, we don't have to worry about common interferences like TV or radio.
-The three levels od diversity assurance, frequency, time & space, ensure a clear communication.
+The advanced 24-bit operation from the digital transmitter ensures we're getting maximum quality out of our microphone signal, with a 2.4GHz range.
+We don't have to worry about common interference like TV or radio in this range.
+The three levels of diversity assurance, frequency, time & space, ensure clear communication.

 On the microphone side of things, this durable mic offers incredibly clear quality.
 It offers great handling for wind & plosives, and the cardioid response pattern blocks out other unwanted noises.

 The Shure ULXD2/B87A is another fantastic choice for a wireless microphone in the $500 - $1000 range.
-If you want high quality you can rely on with top-of-the-line electronics, this is a solid one to look at.
+If you want high quality, you can rely on top-of-the-line electronics, this is a solid one to look at.

-The ULXD2 is probably my favorite wireless transmitter, using a AES 256-bit encryption for secure audio transmission & the proprietary Shure Gain Ranging optimizes the dynamic range, removing the need for transmitter gain adjustments.
+The ULXD2 is probably my favorite wireless transmitter; using AES 256-bit encryption for secure audio transmission & the proprietary Shure Gain Ranging optimizes the dynamic range, removing the need for transmitter gain adjustments.

-The microphone itself is already great, but as we’ll talk about even more in the next one, the ULXD2 is one of my favorite transmitters.
+The cordless microphone itself is already great, but as we’ll talk about it even more in the next one, the ULXD2 is one of my favorite transmitters.
 Shure really nailed it with that one.

 As you may have noticed, a handful of these microphones were developed by Shure.
-They're one of the best companies for vocal microphones, with some of the most well-known choices on the market, like the Shure SM7B or the SM58.
+They're one of the best microphone brands with some of the most well-known choices on the market, like the Shure SM7B or the SM58.

-Hopefully, you were able to find the right choice for your needs here.
-The microphones suggested here are used by a wide range of people, and we're very confident they'll excel for your needs.
-If not, however, let us know in the comments below what we can do better for you next time!
+Hopefully, you can find the right choice for your needs here.
+The cordless microphones suggested here are used by many people, and we're very confident they'll excel for your needs.
+However, if not, let us know in the comments below what we can do better for you next time!
 And if you think our list is missing an essential choice, we're always looking for new mics to review!